TITLE 8 SOCIAL SERVICES

 H. Required by law:

-(1) If the request for the disclosure of PHI appears to be required by law, the HCC shall verify the identity of the requestor and forward the request to the HSD office of general counsel (OGC) for a determination of the validity of the request.
+(1) If the request for the disclosure of PHI appears to be required by law, the HCC shall verify the identity of the requestor and forward the request to the HCA office of general counsel (OGC) for a determination of the validity of the request.

 (2) If advised by OGC that the request is valid, the HCC shall disclose the PHI in accordance with the minimum necessary criteria.